uhvesta/bazel-gazelle/README.md

 Two safeguards are important for stable incremental use:

 1. unchanged patched files are ignored
-   - if a changed path is passed to `rerun` but the file content hash is unchanged, the patch is a no-op
+   - if a changed path is passed to `rerun` but it is semantically unchanged for the relevant snapshot input, the patch is a no-op
    - if all incoming changes are no-ops, `vfsgazelle` skips the full walk/generate/resolve algorithm entirely

 2. unchanged BUILD output is not rewritten